DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

     - *ver* : Should be 2.0.
 Unless you should verify the previous step **Manifest change**
     - *aud* : Should be your CLIENT_ID
     - *iss* : Should be end by 2.0.
 Unless you should verify the previous step **Manifest change**

+  > If this command failed try to login to the [Azure Portal](https://portal.azure.com/).
+You may require to enable 2FA and/or change the password for the first time.
 # Deploy ODM on a container configured with Azure AD (Part 2)

 ## Prepare your environment for the ODM installation